Social Media Impacts on Relationships

 More and more studies have been released that reveal social media’s harmful role in marriages.
 Researchers have found that increased social media usage could lead to more relationship problems, infidelity, and even divorce.
-To shed light on this issue, our Naples family lawyers at Boeller Law, P.A. are exploring how social media can affect marriage and divorce proceedings.
+To shed light on this issue, our Naples family law firm at Boeller Law, P.A. are exploring how social media can affect marriage and divorce proceedings.

 Have questions about social media and divorce?
 Contact Boeller Law, P.A. today.